mayank-goyal09/NoiseNinja/README.md

 <br/>

-> **About:** The final output of your project will be a real-time industrial health dashboard that transforms raw machine sounds into an interactive diagnostic experience.
-Instead of a static file uploader, the app provides a Live Mel-Spectrogram visualizer that shows the machine's "acoustic fingerprint," a dynamic Anomaly Meter that tracks the reconstruction error against your 0.0036 threshold, and a Difference Map that highlights exactly which frequencies are failing.
-By using buttons to trigger "Normal" and "Abnormal" sound profiles, you demonstrate a functional Decision Support System that instantly flags mechanical instability, such as bearing wear or fan wobbles, through high-variance "spikes" in the error signal.
-This creates a professional, end-to-end Industry 4.0 solution that proves you can build, troubleshoot, and deploy a complex deep learning pipeline for real-world smart manufacturing.
+> **About:** **NoiseNinja** is a real-time industrial health dashboard that transforms raw machine sounds into an interactive diagnostic experience.
+Instead of a static file uploader, the application provides a live **Mel-Spectrogram visualizer** to display the machine's "acoustic fingerprint," a dynamic **Anomaly Meter** that tracks reconstruction error against a calculated threshold, and a **Difference Map** that highlights failing frequencies.
+It serves as a functional Decision Support System that instantly flags mechanical instability, such as bearing wear or fan wobbles, creating a professional, end-to-end **Industry 4.0** solution for smart manufacturing.

 ### 🌐 [**Experience the Live Dashboard Here**](https://mayank-goyal09.github.io/NoiseNinja/templates/index.html)